HadrienG2/spack-based-docker/README.md

 This project uses a two-layer packaging structure.
-In the first layer, build automation is provided by the Spack package manager, which allows you to build and install HEP software by typing simple commands like `spack install acts@master +tgeo`.
+In the first layer, build automation is provided by the Spack package manager, which allows you to build and install HEP software by typing simple commands like `spack install acts@main +tgeo`.
 Spack will then take care of figuring out the missing dependencies and automatically build everything.

 Since some HEP software takes a very long time to build, you may also want to